jp7677/dxvk-nvapi/README.md

 This implemenation has mostly been tested against Unreal Engine 4, mostly the game Assetto Corsa Competizione and several UE4 technology demos.
 Unreal Engine 4 utilizes `SetDepthBoundsTest`, it may yield something like 1% extra performance which seems to be the norm when `Depth bounds test` is used.

-The 32bits version of this implementation has been briefly tested with the Monster Hunter Official Benchmark where it also yields a similar small gain in performance.
+The 32bits version of this implementation has been briefly tested with the `Monster Hunter Official Benchmark` where it also yields a similar small gain in performance.

 Basic topology and system information (vendor ID, driver version etc) has been tested with `GPU Caps Viewer` and `GPU-Shark`.

+## Requirements

+This implementation uses several DXVK extension points, thus using DXVK is a hard requirements.
+Using Wine's D3D11 implemenation will fail.
+Initialization of this implemention currently fails when no NVIDIA card is exposed through DXVK.
+This might change since no specific NVIDIA features are used.
+Please leave a note in the issue tracker if it makes sense to change this requirement.

 ## How to build

 Like DXVK, this library is being built as a Windows DLL using MinGW, and has essentially the same build requirements.
-Development of DXVK-NVAPI is done with MinGW 7, older version might fail.
+Development of DXVK-NVAPI is done with MinGW 7, older versions might fail.

 Run: